Hiroshi Kiyotake

-Hiroshi Kiyotake (清武 弘嗣, Kiyotake Hiroshi) is a Japanese professional footballer who plays as an attacking midfielder or a winger for Japanese club Cerezo Osaka and the Japan national team.
+Hiroshi Kiyotake (清武 弘嗣, Kiyotake Hiroshi) is a Japanese professional footballer who plays as an attacking midfielder or a winger for J2 League club Oita Trinita.

 He played for Japan at the 2012 Summer Olympics.

 Club career

 In the summer of 2012, Kiyotake signed a four-year contract with German club 1.
 FC Nürnberg.
+During his time with the club, he played 64 matches, scoring seven and assisting 18.

-Kiyotake subsequently moved within the Bundesliga in 2014 to join Hannover 96, before transferring to join Spanish side Sevilla in La Liga following Hannover 96's relegation from the Bundesliga.
+Kiyotake subsequently moved within the Bundesliga in 2014 to join Hannover 96 on a four year contract.

+On 24 June 2016, Kiyotake transferred to La Liga side Sevilla on a four year contract, following Hannover 96's relegation from the Bundesliga.